Quick Answer

 | On-camera/shotgun | Point the mic at the speaker, not just the camera direction. | Rehearse subject/camera movement to catch off-axis drift. | Hollow tone, off-axis shifts, handling/vibration noise | Re-aim, move closer, confirm shock mount isolation | Retest |

 Set levels using your own verified target, not guesswork.
-Use this placeholder in your SOP: Add current target range after verification.
+Add the target range to your SOP only after verifying it against the destination, source, device, or operating records.
 Reference points can help: many workflows target peaks around -12 to -6 dB, and some devices specify around -12 dB.

 | Reference point | Value | Context |